Gloria von Thurn und Taxis: Later life

 Gloria and her husband were known for their lavish lifestyle, becoming social and fashion icons in the 1980s.
 She became part of the European jet set and was referred to in the media as the "punk princess" and "Princess TNT".

 When her husband died in 1990, Gloria was left to settle his debts, which totaled $500 million.
 Her son, Albert, became the 12th Prince of Thurn and Taxis upon Johannes's death.
 She acted as the trustee for Albert, taking over management of the family estate, Saint Emmeram's Abbey.

+In 2001, Gloria sparked significant outrage after she claimed that AIDS is widespread in Africa because "blacks like to copulate [schnackseln] a lot."
+These comments met with widespread criticism, and she expressed similar views in 2008, attributing alleged promiscuity in Africa to the continent's hot climate.

 She went into isolation from society, studying finance, accounting, and estate management and selling off family property, including art, jewelry, castles, cars, and land to preserve the family fortune.
 During this time she undertook a spiritual pilgrimage to the Sanctuary of Our Lady of Lourdes in Lourdes, France, emerging as a Roman Catholic activist.

 After her sister, Maya, was diagnosed with lung cancer in 2012, Gloria accompanied her on pilgrimages to Lourdes and Santiago de Compostela Cathedral in Spain.

 Gloria has become a successful artist, focusing mainly on oil paint and pastel portraits.
 The Hotel Chelsea asked her to do a series of pastels of its most famous denizens—a gallery show that brought her much acclaim as a painter.
 She has called herself a "dilettante" and cited her art collection as inspiration for her style of portraiture.
 In 2015 she had a solo show at the National Exemplar Gallery in New York.
 She also paints freelance.

-A devout Catholic, Gloria works closely with conservative Traditionalist Catholic leaders, including Archbishop Carlo Maria Viganò, Cardinal Raymond Burke, Monsignor Wilhelm Imkamp, and Steve Bannon.
+Gloria works closely with conservative traditionalist Catholic leaders, including Archbishop Carlo Maria Viganò, Cardinal Raymond Leo Burke, Monsignor Wilhelm Imkamp, and Steve Bannon.
 Bannon suggested her palatial home, Schloss Thurn und Taxis, as a potential site for a school to educate and train right-wing Catholics, but no firm plans have been made.
+In 2024, she delivered a speech at the National Conservatism Conference in Brussels, where she advocated for traditional Catholic values and criticized the religious stance of Pope Francis.
+In July 2025, she described abortions as “infanticide” in an interview with the right-wing populist broadcaster Nius.

 Princess Gloria is a personal friend of Hillary Clinton, and was one of a dozen women to attend her 2016 birthday party.

-Controversies

-Comments on AIDS and Africa

-In 2001, Gloria sparked significant outrage after making offensive remarks on German television.
-She claimed that AIDS is widespread in Africa because "blacks like to copulate [schnackseln] a lot."
-These comments met with widespread criticism, and she expressed similar views in 2008, attributing sexual behavior in Africa to the continent's hot climate.

-Association with right-wing figures

-Gloria has established connections with several right-wing and conservative personalities, such as former Donald Trump adviser Steve Bannon and Cardinal Raymond Burke, positioning herself with conservative Catholic movements.
-These political alliances sparked controversy, leading to the cancellation of an exhibition of her work at El Museo del Barrio's 50th anniversary gala in Manhattan in 2019.
-In 2024, she delivered a speech at the National Conservatism Conference in Brussels, where she advocated for traditional Catholic values and criticized the religious stance of Pope Francis.
-In July 2025, she described abortions as “infanticide” in an interview with the right-wing populist broadcaster NiUS.